webysther/authelia/docs/content/en/blog/pre-release-notes-4.38/index.md

 [Customizable Authorization Endpoints](#customizable-authorization-endpoints).
 This is important as it means you only need to configure a single middleware or helper to perform automatic redirection.

-## Webauthn
+## WebAuthn

-As part of our ongoing effort for comprehensive support for Webauthn we'll be introducing several important features.
+As part of our ongoing effort for comprehensive support for WebAuthn we'll be introducing several important features.
 Please see the [roadmap](../../roadmap/active/webauthn.md) for more information.

-##### Multiple Webauthn Credentials Per-User
+##### Multiple WebAuthn Credentials Per-User

-In this release we see full support for multiple Webauthn credentials.
+In this release we see full support for multiple WebAuthn credentials.
 This is a fairly basic feature but getting the frontend experience right is important to us.
 This is going to be supported via the [User Control Panel](#user-dashboard--control-panel).